 F Investigate options for other funding methods e.g. pay per lift, user pays.
-Council is due to consult on changes to its Remission Policy as part of the 2021-31 Long Term Plan, which woul properties that use the service fewer than 26 times a year.
-It is proposed that: The remission will be applied to any property that has used the service fewer than 26 times over the y The remission will be based on collection data covering the period 01 June to 31 May prior, A 25% remission will be automatically applied to property's rate account early July, The remission lies with the property (bin) not individuals, For residential tenants - we are reliant on landlords or the property owner to pass on the remission.
-T landlord/property owner is paying the rates bill.
+Council is due to consult on changes to its Remission Policy as part of the 2021-31 Long Term Plan, which would provide a remission for properties that use the service fewer than 26 times a year.
+It is proposed that: The remission will be applied to any property that has used the service fewer than 26 times over the year, The remission will be based on collection data covering the period 01 June to 31 May prior, A 25% remission will be automatically applied to property's rate account early July, The remission lies with the property (bin) not individuals, For residential tenants - we are reliant on landlords or the property owner to pass on the remission.
+This is because the landlord/property owner is paying the rates bill.
 G Investigate options to allow for properties not serviced, to utilise a local drop off facility for waste.
 The Henderson Road and Blackbridge Refuse Transfer Stations remain operational